fleetdm/fleet/docs/Deploying/Debugging.md

 - Amount of total hosts.
 - Amount of online hosts.
+- Amount of scheduled queries.
 - Amount and size (CPU/Mem) of the Fleet instances.
 - Fleet instances CPU and Memory usage while the issue has been happening.
 - MySQL flavor/version in use.
-- MySQL database size (CPU/Mem).
+- MySQL server capacity (CPU/Mem).
 - MySQL CPU and Memory usage while the issue has been happening.
-- Are database readers configured?
+- Are MySQL read replicas configured?
 If so, how many?
-- Redis version and size (CPU/Mem).
+- Redis version and server capacity (CPU/Mem).
 - Is Redis running in cluster mode?
 - Redis CPU and Memory usage while the issue has been happening.
 - The output of `fleetctl debug archive`.